KaiserWerk/goauth2/README.md

 ## Introduction

 goauth2 is a Go library to create OAuth2 servers.
-It is made with ease-of-use in mind, allowing fast prototyping by offering sensible defaults, ready-to-use implementations and HTML templates required for redirect based flows.
+It is made with ease-of-use in mind, allowing fast prototyping by offering useful defaults, ready-to-use in-memory storage implementations and basic HTML templates required for redirect based authorization flows.

-Nearly every aspect of the code of this OAuth2 implementation is modifiable.
+Nearly every aspect of this OAuth2 implementation is modifiable.

 __Disclaimer: this is work in progress.
 That means there will still be breaking changes!__

+## The Big Why

+> "So, why should I use OAuth at all?
+I have my username and password, that's all I need.
+And all of this looks so complicated anyway!"
+>
+> Ghandi, probably around 2015

+Well, for confidential clients, which can keep a secret, this is perfectly fine and dandy.
+The main problem OAuth tries to solve is to have a uniform way to handle authorization (and authentication by extension) for public clients like native apps or SPAs, which cannot keep a secret.

+By using either the Implicit Grant (which was specifically made for Javascript SPAs) or the Authorization Code Grant, the app never even sees your credentials, which adds a whole new layer of security.

+And classic credentials like username and password will not work out if you want to access a resource server; you will need an access token.
+This access token is basically a password, and as such should be treated as confidential data.

+But access tokens have a few advantages:
+* They can be revoked (and you don't need to change your password for that)
+* They have a short lifetime (which drastically reduces the time an attack can use it for malicious purposes), but can be refreshed
+* They have a reduced set of permissions, called scopes.
+Only those scopes YOU authorized the app to use can actually be accessed using the access token.

 ## Terminology